jesse-wei/SAPsim/README.md

 Write a SAP program in the format shown in [ex2.csv](https://github.com/jesse-wei/SAPsim/blob/main/tests/public_prog/ex2.csv).
 See [template.csv](https://github.com/jesse-wei/SAPsim/blob/main/template.csv) for a blank template.
 You may edit the `.csv` files in Microsoft Excel.

-Now, open a Python terminal or file.
+Open a Python terminal or file.
 You'll pass the path to your SAP program as an argument.

 ```py
 from SAPsim import run

 run("path/to/your/SAP/program.csv")                 # run at full speed (default)
 run("path/to/your/SAP/program.csv", debug=True)     # run in debug (step) mode
 ```

-Additional settings are described [here](https://SAPsim.readthedocs.io/en/latest/#settings).
+Additional settings (e.g., table format) are described [here](https://SAPsim.readthedocs.io/en/latest/#settings).

 ## Rules

-It's easiest to just mimic the example programs [above](#usage).
+It's easy to just mimic the example programs [above](#usage).

-But if you need it, the list of rules for SAP programs is [here](https://SAPsim.readthedocs.io/en/latest/rules.html).
+But if you need it, the list of rules for SAPsim programs is [here](https://SAPsim.readthedocs.io/en/latest/rules.html).

 ## SAP instruction set